allegroai/clearml-docs/docs/deploying_clearml/clearml_server_win.md

 title: Windows 10
 ---

-For Windows, we recommend launching the pre-built Docker image on a Linux virtual machine (see [Deploying ClearML Server: Linux or macOS](clearml_server_linux_mac.md)).
+For Windows, launching the pre-built Docker image on a Linux virtual machine is recommended (see [Deploying ClearML Server: Linux or macOS](clearml_server_linux_mac.md)).
 However, **ClearML Server** can be launched on Windows 10, using Docker Desktop for Windows (see the Docker [System Requirements](https://docs.docker.com/docker-for-windows/install/#system-requirements)).

 For information about upgrading **ClearML Server** on Windows, see [here](upgrade_server_win.md).

 :::important
-If **ClearML Server** is being reinstalled, we recommend clearing browser cookies for **ClearML Server**.
+If **ClearML Server** is being reinstalled, clearing browser cookies for **ClearML Server** is recommended.
 For example, for Firefox, go to Developer Tools > Storage > Cookies, and for Chrome, go to Developer Tools > Application > Cookies, and delete all cookies under the **ClearML Server** URL.
 :::